 Major Story Arcs

-In 1891, Sinister moves to the United States and becomes an obstetrician in New York.
-He is granted access to wide amounts of genetic material, including that of Daniel Summers and Amanda Mueller, the great-great grandparents of Cyclops, Vulcan, and Havok.
+In 1891, Sinister moved to the United States and became an obstetrician in New York.
+He was granted access to wide amounts of genetic material, including that of Daniel Summers and Amanda Mueller, the great-great grandparents of Cyclops, Vulcan, and Havok.
 Eventually, Sinister moved north into Canada.

 Sinister in Canada - Origin of Wolverine

-During his time in Canada, Sinister first met with the mutant named Logan, who would later become known as the X-Man Wolverine.
+During his time in Canada, Sinister first met with the mutant named Logan, later known as the X-Man Wolverine.
 Their first encounter happened while Sinister was searching for new test-subjects in the woods of Canada.
-At the time of their encounter, Logan had become feral after the events that had led to death of his first big love, Rose O'Hara.
-Sinister immediately recognized the potential of Logan, and thought him to be perhaps one of the first true mutants.
-As such, he did whatever he could to capture him.
-He succeeded eventually, but conflicts in Logan's own life led to the events of him being freed from Sinister's lab.
-Logan however did not return unscratched, since it was here that Logan's memories were wiped clean.
+At the time of their encounter, Logan had become feral after the events that had led to the death of his first love, Rose O'Hara.
+Sinister immediately recognized Logan's potential and thought he was perhaps one of the first true mutants.
+As such, Sinister did whatever he could to capture him.
+He succeeded eventually, but conflicts in Logan's own life led to him being freed from Sinister's lab.
+Logan, however, did not return unscratched, since it was here that Logan's memories were wiped clean.